hello-robot/stretch_tutorials/developing/basics.md

  - `stretch-yyy-xxxx`: This is the [robot calibration directory](#the-robot-calibration-folder).
 Its naming scheme is "stretch-" following by "re1" for a Stretch RE1, "re2" for a Stretch 2, or "se3" for a Stretch 3, finally followed by your robot's four digit serial number.
  - `stretch_deep_perception_models`: This directory contains open deep learning models from third parties, including object detection, head detection, facial landmarks detection, and human pose detection.
- - `maps`: This directory contains [occupancy maps](https://www.cs.cmu.edu/~16831-f14/notes/F14/16831_lecture06_agiri_dmcconac_kumarsha_nbhakta.pdf) that are to be used with the Stretch Nav2 ROS2 package.
+ - `maps`: This directory contains [occupancy maps](https://www.cs.cmu.edu/~16831-f14/notes/F14/16831_lecture06_agiri_dmcconac_kumarsha_nbhakta.pdf) that are to be used with the Stretch Nav2 ROS 2 package.
- - `debug`: This directory contains debug output from the Stretch FUNMAP ROS2 package.
+ - `debug`: This directory contains debug output from the Stretch FUNMAP ROS 2 package.
  - `log`: This directory contains logfiles from various Stretch programs.

 ### The Robot Calibration Folder